The average person receives very little high-quality listening from other people, probably less than five or ten minutes a week.

 Here are some practical steps to get you there:

 - Give a damn.
-Aka – care about people.
-This involves seeing worth in the mundane things in other people’s lives.
+Aka: “care about people.”
+This involves seeing worth in the mundane elements of other people’s lives.
 This means learning to love humanity in all of its boring glory.

 - Stop giving advice.
 Nothing stops conversation or short-circuits the listening process like offering someone else your totally-thought-out answers to all of their problems.

 - Stop disagreeing.
 Disagreeing is fine, in fact it’s fun.
-We do it all the time here.
-But if you want to practice listening for 30 seconds, don’t verbally disagree with the person speaking.
+We do it all the time on this blog.
+But if you want to practice listening for 30 seconds, don’t physically deny or verbally disagree with the person speaking.

 - Stop agreeing.
 Excessive agreement is patronizing.
 Period.
 Stop nodding your head every two seconds and interrupting with your “uh huh”s.
 Suspend your judgement (one way or another) just long enough to hear something you, yourself, aren’t saying.